RaijmakersH/az900-labs/Instructions/Walkthroughs/17-Implement resource tagging.md

     ![Screenshot of Assign policy pane with the Tag name filled out.](../images/1702.png)

-7. The **Require specified tag** policy assignment is now in place.
+7. The **Require specified tag on resources** policy assignment is now in place.
 When a resource is created, it must include a tag with the Company key.

    ![Screenshot of Policy - Assignments pane with the allowed locations assignment highlighted.](../images/1703.png)